MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview-windows.md

 - **Shared device**

   **Shared PC** is a feature in Intune, and allows devices to be shared with many users, one user at a time.
 A user gets the device, completes their tasks, and gives the device to another user.
-End users sign in to these shared devices with their **Azure AD organization account** or a **guest account**.
+End users sign in to these shared devices with their **Microsoft Entra organization account** or a **guest account**.
 With this feature, you can delete account information and allow (or prevent) users from saving & viewing files locally.

   For example, shared Windows devices can be public computers in libraries, computer labs in schools & universities, shared workstations in offices, shared laptops in classrooms, and more.